njayp/ophis/examples/README.md

 Run `make build` to build all examples to `ophis/bin`.

-### kubectl and helm
+### kubectl, helm, and argocd

-The `kubectl` and `helm` examples show how easy it is to turn a complex CLI into an MCP server using njayp/ophis.
+These examples show how easy it is to turn a complex CLI into an MCP server using njayp/ophis.
+Read-only commands were preferred, and global flags were mostly removed to lessen the context footprint.

 ### make

 The `make` example is a basic example that turns a small app into an MCP server.

-## External Examples

-For visibility, external examples are listed in the [root README](../README.md#Examples).